jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 The answer is People.
 People make open-source work: they write the code, they review patches, they download and install the software, they file the bug reports, they contribute back.
 The value of open-source is attained through how many people adopt your work and contribute back to it.

-So, when we look at it this way, the value of your OSS project is completed interwoven with the concerns of your user-base.
+So, when we look at it this way, the value of your OSS project is completely interwoven with the concerns of your user-base.
 And it’s this realization which shows us how important BDD is to our projects, because:

 - BDD allows us to understand, and directly connect with, our user-base.
 Our feature stories are more than stale blueprints: they're active promises of how features will work;